 Airline services in India are ranked among the best in the world.
 Connectivity except to some remote locations is now excellent.
 India is the size of a continent – therefore, booking through a travel agent will make for a genuinely memorable tour to this amazing colourful country.

-Here’s a handy list of Do and Don’t that would do you a world of good to remember before you begin your travel to India:
+Here’s a handy list of Dos and Don’ts for visiting India that would do you a world of good to remember before you embark on a trip to India:

 - DO make friends with the locals.
 Use common sense to choose between good and bad.